sorcero/ingestum/docs/example-pdf.rst

     from ingestum import sources
     from ingestum import transformers

-Step 2: Create an XML source
+Step 2: Create a PDF source
 ----------------------------

-Create an XML source object from an XML file.
+Create a PDF source object from a PDF file.

 .. code-block:: python